sureshchegireddy/sat-roks-customizations-for-telco-apps/README.md

   },
 . . .
 ```

+An example [ignition file](./examples/sample-ignition-file.json) is available in the [examples](./examples/) folder of this repo for reference.

 ## 2. SCTP enablement
 To [enable SCTP on the nodes RH OCP documentation](https://docs.openshift.com/container-platform/4.9/post_installation_configuration/machine-configuration-tasks.html#using-machineconfigs-to-change-machines) points to use of `MachineConfig` objects.
 So, in order to accomplish this on ROKS, we used the ignition file entries to write to the sctp configuration files (`sctp-blacklist.conf` and `sctp-load.conf`).